 In FFA’s Whole of Football Plan, we’ve set an aspirational target of having 1 million Australians directly connected to the A-League clubs by 2034.

 A closed league with the hope of having optimistically around 12 to 14 teams in the next 20 years seems far from ambitious but more short-sighted protectionism where we look after the few at the expense of the many.
-To achieve Gallop’s vision is easy, open the league.
+To achieve Gallop’s vision is easy, open the league by connecting the tiers.
 Immediately you have everyone connected to clubs below interested because they are now actively involved.
 It might not translate into memberships but interest will definitely rise as it does around the world when your team is in the third tier you usually keep an eye on what’s happening above.

-The priority of the FFA like their Japanese counterparts has to be towards the game and not just one league or a select few teams.
-Making the focus the game and the who,e football family will benefit the top flight.
+The priority of the FFA – like it is with their Japanese counterparts – has to be towards the sport as a whole and not just one league or a select few teams.
+Making the focus the game and the whole football family will benefit the top flight.
 Building from the bottom up with realistic targets should’ve been the way forward but as Frank Lowy says below they didn’t have the foresight.

 “Ten years ago at the outset of Football’s new beginning, publishing a Whole of Football Plan for the decades ahead would have appeared premature and overly optimistic,” said Lowy.
 “We first had to rebuild the foundations and restore credibility to our game.”